leichen88/unhcrpyplotstyle/README.md

 plt.style.use('unhcrpyplotstyle','column')
 ```

-In this case, the`column`style will add some of the parameters to the base style `unhcrpyplostyle` in order to align all styles of chart elements with a standard UNHCR style column chart.
+In this case, the`column`style will add some of the parameters to the base style `unhcrpyplostyle` in order to align all chart element styles with a standard UNHCR style column chart.

 See the full list of styles based on chart types below:
 - `area`